iamHrithikRaj/gip/README.md

 MIT License - see [LICENSE](LICENSE) for details.

-By contributing to GIP, you agree that your contributions will be licensed under the MIT License.
+By contributing to Gip, you agree that your contributions will be licensed under the MIT License.

 ---